tchapi/own-private-cloud/README.md

   - kvtiles — An open-source map tiles server in Go, Apache 2.0 License
   - Cryptpad — An AGPLv3 encrypted collaboration suite
   - Docker Mailserver — a MIT fullstack mail server
+  - Snappymail — an AGPLv3 simple and lightweight webmail forked from RainLoop
   - Gitea — a MIT self-hosted git service with a web UI

 > All services are served through the Træfik reverse-proxy, certificates are provided by Let's Encrypt, and renewed automatically via Træfik.